 In addition to basic obedience commands, I like to demonstrate the power of play in my dog training classes.
 But I don’t let the dogs run around and chase each other in mad circles.
 Instead, I demonstrate with my dog, Harry, how to motivate and reward your dog by playing one-on-one with it.

 In my opinion, the power of play is one of the most underrated aspects of dog training and one of the great joys of owning a dog.

-This raises an important point: Some dogs will use play to assert themselves.
+But this raises an important point: Some dogs will use play to assert themselves.
 Do not play tug-of-war with your dog if you can’t command it to release the tug toy.

 © 2007 Robert Fairhead

 This article appeared in the Village Voice Eastern-Harbourside in October 2007.
 I loved playing games with Harry and did so right up until he passed away, four years after I wrote this article.

 Welcome to the blog posts and selected writing of Robert Fairhead.
 A writer and editor at the Tall And True writers' website, Robert also writes and narrates episodes for the Tall And True Short Reads storytelling podcast.
 In addition, his book reviews and other writing have appeared in print and online media, and he's published several collections of short stories.
 Please contact Robert for further details.